-The Agency is required to implement a drug testing program for all of its employees whose job classification requires them to have a commercial driver's license (Class A license) and perform safety-sensitive functions regulated by Title 49 of the Code of

-Federal Regulations.
-The Agency's Drug and Alcohol Testing Policy is for those safety-sensitive positions.
+The Agency is required to implement a drug testing program for all of its employees whose job classification requires them to have a commercial driver's license (Class A or B license) and perform safety-sensitive functions regulated by Title 49 of the Code of Federal Regulations.
+The Agency's Drug and Alcohol Testing Policy is for those safety-sensitive positions and is contained in Appendix A.